 2. Rode NT1 condenser microphone

 This large-diaphragm cardioid condenser microphone boasts a flat frequency response with the lowest self-noise.
 In other words, ultra-low noise.
 It also includes a shock mount, a pop filter, and a dust cover.
-This is a great option for podcasting, as well as singing.
+The Rode NT1 condenser microphone is a great option for podcasting, as well as singing.
 Keep in mind that, like all condenser microphones, this one calls for phantom power to operate.
 So just be sure that this is something your audio interface can provide.

 3. Shure SM57